octo-woapi/cookbook/README.md

 - when you are done, push your changes to git and open a pull request
 - [if any] treat the review comments

+Every pull request triggers a workflow that checks if the app is correctly built.
 When your pull request is accepted, the CI builds and checks if everything is ok.
 The changes are deployed onto master and available to readers after that.